-Are you looking to upgrade your bed or make a change, but are unsure which components are vital and which can be ignored?
-One of the main components that are considered when buying a bed is that of the box spring.
-There are a few things that you need to determine if this accessory is necessary or not.
+Are you looking to upgrade your bed or make a change, but are unsure which components are vital and which you can ignore?
+Box spring is one of those things, and there are a few things that you need to determine if this accessory is necessary or not.

 We’ve put together a summary of all things related to the box spring to assist you in figuring out what you need for your bed.
 Read on to have a full understanding of the different pieces of the bed, what their functions are and how they best serve you.